Albericvgn/ChemBalancer/README.md

 3. Follow the prompts to input the number of reactants and products, as well as the SMILES or names strings for each.
 4. The program will automatically balance the chemical equation.
 5. It will display the balanced reaction.
-6. It will display the standard free gibbs energy.
+6. It will calculate standard enthropy, enthalpy and free Gibbs energy at a given temperature and display them.

 ##  Reference